Denisdrk6/PlatformerGame/README.md

 ## Key Features

- - This game features player movement, jumping and double jumping.
+   This game features player movement, jumping and double jumping.

-   You will have some enemies on your way home, jump on their heads to calm them.
+   You will have some enemies on your way home, jump on their heads or throw them a snow ball to calm them.

    There're some coins and hearts along the way, for a full 100% run you will end with 14 coins and 5 hearts.

-   There's also a selection of debugging keys enabling God mode, seeing the colisions/logic of the game,
+   There's also a selection of debugging keys enabling God mode, seeing the colisions/logic of the game,and starting from the first/second level.

    As well as saving and loading the game's state.

+   Or even restarting the current level

+## Menu Navigation

+# Main Title Menu

+- Start: Start game from level 1
+- Continue: Restart the game from last save
+- Settings: Opens Settings menu
+- Credits: Shows the Credits screen

+# Settings Menu

+- Fullscreen On/Off
+- Music Volume Control: Slider
+- Fx Volume Control: Slider

+# Credits Screen

+- Back button: Returns to main title screen
 ## Controls

  - A & D for player movement, left and right.
  - Space for jumping/double jumping.
- - '+' & '-' to control music volume.
+ - Left click to throw deadly snow balls.
+ - F1 & F2 start level 1/2.
+ - F3 restart current level.
  - F5 & F6 saves and loads the game state.
+ - F7 teleport between checkpoints in the level.
  - F9 Lets you see the coliders/logic in-game.
  - F10 enables God Mode.
  - F11 Enable/Disable 30 FPS.